 Hidden Sleep Problems

-In order to spot hidden sleep problem, you need to dig a little deeper.
+In order to spot hidden sleep problems, you need to dig a little deeper.
 You should know that poor sleep affects daytime mood, behavior, and learning.

 One of the most hidden sleep problems is not getting enough sleep.
-Each kid has a sleep requirement which must be met.
+Each kid has a sleep requirement that must be met.
 These requirements differ depending on the child’s age.

 If your three-year-old gets only 8 hours of sleep during the night but functions normally throughout the day, you may think he does not require more sleep.